wavesjs/waves-audio/docs/api.md

 * **Number** next engine time
 This function is called by the time master to let the engine do its work synchronized to the master's time.
-If the engine returns Infinity, it is not called again until it is restarted by the master or it calls resyncEnginePosition() with a valid position.
+If the engine returns Infinity, it is not called again until it is restarted by the time master or it calls resyncEnginePosition() with a valid position.

-## resetEngineTime(time)

-Reset engine time at master
+Synchronize engine to master position ("position-based" interface)

 ### Params:

-* **Number** *time* new engine time, implies current master time if not given This function is called by the engine itself to rectify its next time.

-## syncPosition(time, position, whether)

-Synchronize engine to master position

-### Params:
+* **Number** *position* current master position to synchronize to
 * **Number** *time* current master time (based on audio time)
-* **Number** *position* current master position to synchronize to
+* **Number** *speed* current speed
-* **Bool** *whether* position runs backward (current playing direction)

 ### Return:

-* **Number** next position (given the playing direction) This function allows the engine for synchronizing (seeking) to the current master position and to return its next position.
+* **Number** next position (given the playing direction) This function is called by the msater and allows the engine for synchronizing (seeking) to the current master position and to return its next position.
-If the engine returns Infinity or -Infinity, it is not called again until it is resynchronized by the master or it calls resyncEnginePosition().
+If the engine returns Infinity or -Infinity, it is not called again until it is resynchronized by the position master or it calls resyncEnginePosition().

-## advancePosition(time, position, whether)

-Advance engine position
+Advance engine position ("position-based" interface)

 ### Params:

 * **Number** *time* current master time (based on audio time)
 * **Number** *position* current master position
-* **Bool** *whether* position runs backward (current playing direction)
+* **Number** *speed* current speed

 ### Return:

 * **Number** next engine position (given the playing direction) This function is called by the position master to let the engine do its work aligned to the master's position.
-If the engine returns Infinity or -Infinity, it is not called again until it is resynchronized by the master or it calls resyncEnginePosition().
+If the engine returns Infinity or -Infinity, it is not called again until it is resynchronized by the position master or it calls resyncEnginePosition().

-## resyncEnginePosition()
+Set engine speed ("speed-based" interface)

+### Params:

+* **Number** *speed* current master speed
-Request the position master to resynchronize the engine's position
+This function is called by the speed master to propagate the master's speed to the engine.
+The speed can be of any bewteen -16 and 16.
+With a speed of 0 the engine is halted.

+Seek engine to a given position ("speed-based" interface)

+### Params:

+* **Number** *position* position to seek to
-This function is called by the engine itself and will result in syncTransportPosition() being called with the current master position.
+This function is called by the speed master to propagate position jumps to the engine.

+## implementsTimeBased

+Return whether the time engine implements the time-based interface

+## implementsPositionBased

+Return whether the time engine implements the position-based interface

+## implementsSpeedBased

+Return whether the time engine implements the speed-based interface

 ## connect(target)